15 Tips to Maintain Healthy, Flexible Joints

 This can be easier said than done as we settle into adult lifestyles, but try your best to keep your body's ideal weight.

 Over time, these issues manifest with pain, arthritis, and difficulty moving.
-The nice thing is that close attention to the ideas expressed in this article will help to ward off weight gain.
+The nice thing is that paying close attention to the ideas expressed in this article will help to ward off weight gain.
 It seems that one positive thing you do for your body benefits numerous things within it.

 3. Do Low-Impact Exercise